Lisalverto Bonilla

 Lisalverto Bonilla (born June 18, 1990) is a Dominican professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Texas Rangers and Cincinnati Reds, in the KBO League for the Samsung Lions, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys and Uni-President Lions.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers and Cincinnati Reds, in the KBO League for the Samsung Lions, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys and Uni-President Lions.

 Career

 Philadelphia Phillies

 Bonilla signed as an international free agent with the Philadelphia Phillies in 2008.
 He was named to appear in the All-Star Futures Game in 2012, but was unable to play due to a thumb injury.

 Texas Rangers

 On December 9, 2012, the Phillies traded Bonilla to the Texas Rangers with Josh Lindblom for Michael Young.

 The Rangers promoted Bonilla to the major leagues on September 2, 2014.
 He made his major league debut on September 4, pitching three innings against the Seattle Mariners, and allowing two hits.
 Bonilla started the 2015 season on the 15-day disabled list due to shoulder impingement.
 On April 11, it was announced Bonilla had also suffered an elbow injury.
 He was moved to the 60-day disabled list.